Department of American Sign Language and Deaf Studies

 College of Arts and Sciences

 The Department of American Sign Language and Deaf Studies offers an M.A. degree that provides an interdisciplinary approach to the field of Deaf Studies.
-Students engage Deaf Studies through a critical exchange with related fields, including cultural studies, anthropology, history, literature, critical theory, linguistics, philosophy, critical pedagogy, and visual media production.
-Students complete the core curriculum in their first year of coursework, then the concentration in Cultural Studies for their second year.
+Students engage Deaf Studies through a critical exchange with related fields, including cultural studies, policy studies, anthropology, history, literature, critical theory, linguistics, philosophy, sensory studies.
+Students can choose from three concentrations: Cultural Studies, Language and Human Rights, and Early Language Advocacy.